 When you set up a business, chances are you will take out some kind of business insurance – some types are mandatory, whereas others will provide you with peace of mind while you concentrate on building up your enterprise.

-For many small business people, whether they are plumbers, electricians, builders, or designers, the thought of being the recipient of an insurance claim for injury or property damage can be stressful.
+For many small business owners whether they are plumbers, electricians, builders, or designers, the thought of being the recipient of an insurance claim for injury or property damage can be stressful.

 Office insurance is both broad-ranging and highly specific, as paradoxical as that may sound.